jaspervdj/patat/README.md

     earlier.

-Note that it is possible to set multiple classes on a codeblock by using pandoc syntax.
+Note that it is possible to set multiple classes on a codeblock by using pandoc fenced code block syntax.
 This allows you to to separate syntax highlighting from evaluation.
 You can use this to only evaluate certain snippets, or even evaluate using different commands or settings:

     ---
     patat: